cotterpl/kube-training/02-service/README.md

 - https://platform9.com/blog/understanding-kubernetes-loadbalancer-vs-nodeport-vs-ingress/
 - https://kubernetes.io/docs/concepts/services-networking/service/

-Even though we have a NodePort service it is still not accessible from outside.
+Even though we have a service it is still not accessible from outside.
 We need to forward the service port outside:

 ```shell
 kubectl port-forward svc/myapp-service 8080:80